nudge-now/sdk-android/README.eng.md

 ## Reward Item

-_Incentivzed Campaign_ makes it possible to give a reward to users who sees an ad of _Advertising App_ in _Media App_ and install _AdVertising App_.
+_Incentivzed Campaign_ makes it possible to give a reward to users who see an ad of _Advertising App_ in _Media App_ and install _AdVertising App_.

 (It is highly recommended to install SDK in _Advertising App_ for _CPA Campaign_ that is coming soon although it is not required at this time.)